andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 Everybody spins around to see a metal enclosure shaped like a tiny blimp hangar.
-Above the vessel stands a sign with a cartoon picture of a dog and the word *Hundeparkering*, which translates to "dog parking".

-We frequently see the words *parkeringshus* associated with parking garages.
-A *parking house*, it seems so quaint.
-So this *hundhus* seems to be more in line with the more liberal sense of the word, a tiny parking garage for your dog.
-I would assume it's only used for owners to run in and get a coffee but unfortunately for our curiosity there are no hunds parked in the hus at the moment.
+Above the vessel stands a sign with a cartoon picture of a dog and the word *Hundeparkering*, i.e. a tiny parking garage for your hound.
+I would assume it's only used for owners to run in and grab a coffee but unfortunately for our curiosity there are no hunds parked in the hus at the moment.

-Our southerly stroll continues past a gaggle of schoolchildren running about during their recess, go-getters out for a jog, people posted up on blankets in the park.
+Our southerly stroll continues past a gaggle of schoolchildren running about during recess, go-getters out for a jog, people posted up on blankets in the park.
 All things you do when you have a bipolar relationship with the sun.
 Eventually we find ourselves on the outskirts of the city center, where we cross the *Arkobaten* bridge, i.e. The Acrobat.
 This asymmetrical steel, glass,